2017 Fantasy Football Draft Prep: Everyone loves Jameis Winston and Marshawn Lynch, but here's why they're destined to be busts

 -

-Picking No. 2 in standard
+Picking No. 4 in PPR

-Picking in Round 1 is easy -- it's the picks after that in the No. 2 draft slot that makes...
+With three picks in the top 30, Fantasy owners should get off to a great start, but don't forget...

 -